 Participatory Action Research (PAR)

-The thread that brings our work together across the areas of agriculture, livelihoods, and environmental conservation in tropical and temperate rural landscapes is the application of Participatory Action Research (PAR).
-We see Participatory Action Research as an approach that seeks for both the process and results of research to have direct impact on social and ecological issues.
-It pursues the fair and equitable participation of all relevant actors throughout the process and has the potential to increase the depth and relevance of the research process.
-PAR can be defined as “An approach where research and non-research partners engage in an iterative process of research, reflection and action (action can represent a social change process, community development, conservation projects, etc.)” (adapted from Bacon et al., 2005).
+The thread that connects our work across the areas of agriculture, livelihoods, and environmental conservation in tropical and temperate landscapes is the application of Participatory Action Research (PAR).
+We see PAR as an approach that enables both the process and results of research to have direct impact on social and ecological issues.
+PAR processes strive for the fair and equitable participation of all relevant actors, creating the potential for increasing both the depth and relevance of the research process.
+PAR can be defined as “An approach where research and non-research partners engage in an iterative process of research, reflection and action (action can represent a social change process, community development, applying and agricultural practice, conservation projects, etc.)” (adapted from Bacon et al., 2005).

 The agroecological principle of integrating farmer/local and scientific knowledge represents one of the core intersections for science and practice in agroecology.
 It also provides a natural setting for Participatory Action Research (PAR).
 When used in combination with agroecological principles, PAR offers a practical approach for bringing forward the expertise of non-researchers – including smallholder farmers and others who have deep knowledge of place, content and practices, and who become active partners with those trained more formally in research and experimental design.
 Ideally, the result of this collaborative work is knowledge that has been co-created and that is actionable.